moved that bill be read the third time and passed.

 There is no one more sensitive to environmental changes, to environmental concerns than our farmers.
 That testimony came out again and again.
 When I think about the environmental impact, and I will talk a little about that, it really affects them.

 I was actually sleeping at six a.m. in my house.
 I rent out my property to a farmer.
 Of course, farmers, because they work immeasurably harder than politicians, were not asleep at six a.m.
 I heard a “rap, rap, rap,” and I came down to the door in my pyjamas, with the farmer knocking at my door.
 He rents the field from me.
-He said there was a tree down and asked if I have chainsaw.
+He said there was a tree down and asked if I had a chainsaw.
 I asked him to give me five minutes so I could get changed and get my chainsaw.
 We went ahead and cut up that tree.
 In there, I started off a conversation with one of our local farmers, a great guy.

 Members might wonder what we talked about.
 Did we talk about the fact that the Leafs are definitely going to win and that this was their year?
 No, we did not talk about that.
 Maybe we talked about Montreal and that maybe it would be their year.
 No, what we talked about was actually the GPS in his tractor and how he had two different GPS options, and he picked the one that was one inch as opposed to five inches.
 It was calibrated to one inch, and he said he had to do that, because it made his farms and fields more productive and because he did not want to use one extra ounce of chemical or fertilizer that he did not have to use.
 This is how much our farmers care about our environment.
 I think that is a bit of an undersold issue.